 The first session requires 75-90 minutes.
 Together we discuss what brings you to Yoga Therapy and then through questions about your health and lifestyle, decide upon your top priorities.
 From there, I ask you to do some simple yoga movements to access your range of motion or places of immobility.
 From this assessment, I suggest a short term and long term plan and send you home with a prescriptive sequence especially designed to address your top priority.

-I offer session packages to help make certain you have guidance and support along this new path to new habits and ultimate freedom.
-As a Certified Yoga Therapist, through the international Association of Yoga therapy ( IAYT) my goal is to empower you to learn about your own body and to guide you into understanding the best Yoga practices and adaptations that bring about continued balance and peace into your life.
+I offer session packages to help make certain you have guidance and support along this new path to new habits, wellness, and a healthy lifestyle.
+As a Certified Yoga Therapist, through the international Association of Yoga therapy ( IAYT) my goal is to empower you to learn about your own body and to guide you into understanding the best Yoga practices and adaptations that bring about continued balance, peace, and equanimity into your life.